Azure AD Connector Configuration

 - Log in as a local administrator to the Windows 10 computer

-- Follow the rest of the pages in the wizard
+- Follow the rest of the prompts in the wizard:

 Azure AD Global and Device Administrators

 When you Azure AD join your computer, Windows 10 will add these members to the local administrator's group:

 - The Azure AD global administrator role (Company Administrator group)

 - The Azure AD device administrator role (Device Administrator group)